theobald-software/helpcenter.theobald-software.github.io/projects/yunio/docs/getting-started.md

 	- [{{ report }}](./documentation/reports/index.md) - extracts SAP ABAP reports
 6. Click **[Save and edit]**.
 The settings of the selected {{ component }} open and the service is now available in the :yunio-nav-services: *Services* menu of yunIO.<br>

 ![yunIO-service](./assets/images/yunio/getting-started/yunio-services.gif){:class="img-responsive" style="border:1px solid black" }

+!!! note
-Click :yunio-edit-general: to edit the name, description and source of an existing service.<br>
+	Click :yunio-rename-icon: to edit the name, description and source of an existing service.<br>
 	Click :yunio-edit: to edit the {{ component }} settings of the service. <br>

 #### How to Create a Simple Service for Beginners